MrKinauJr/singlegpupassthroughmanjaro/README.md

 Open Virtual Machine Manager, which should've been installed earlier, click QEMU/KVM, and then the New VM button in the top left.
 Here are the buttons to press:
 * Local Install Media
 * Forward
+* Browse
+* Browse Local
+* Downloads
+* Double Click The Windows 10 ISO file
+* Forward
+* 80% of your Ram in the Memory section
+* Leave CPU settings alone for later
+* Forward
+* Untick "Enable Storage For This Machine", we'll handle it later.
+* Forward
+* Keep the Name at win10
+* Tick customise config before install
+* Finish
+* Click BIOS, and change it to the UEFI *not ending in secboot*
+* Apply
+* Go to CPUs
+* Click topology, and manually set topology.
+* Sockets to 1, set cores to -1 from whatever your CPU has, so a 6 core processor would have 5.
+* Press f12 and type htop.
+At the top you'll see a bunch of charts going horizontally at the top, which are numbered.
+On a Ryzen 3600, they go from 0-11, meaning there are 12 threads, or 2x the core count, meaning it has hyperthreading.
+If you have double as many bars as cores, set threads on your VM to 2.
+If it's the same as the physical cores you have, set threads to 1.

+*